ukri-funding-service/ukri-tfs/README.md

 To initialise the project run `npm install` This only needs to be run once to setup lerna that handles package and service dependcies.
 Use `npm run bootstrap` to install dependancies.
-`npm run build` to build packages and `npm run test` to run unittests
+`npm run build` to build packages and `npm run test` to run unittests.

 ## Storybook